 Who is my advisor?

 Your First Year Seminar professor will serve as your advisor for the entire first semester.
-When you are ready to declare a major, you will have a new advisor from the appropriate academic department.
+When you are ready to declare a major, you can do so online, and you will then be assigned a new advisor from that academic department.

 How do I declare a major?

 You notify the Office of the Registrar so that the information can be entered in Self-Service.
-You can use a paper form, or you can complete the form online.
+You can use a paper form available in the office, or you can complete the form online.
 Students are also required to have a minor area of study, and this is also “declared” when you make that decision.
-Students may have more than one major or minor.
-However, if you double major, you are not required to have a minor.
+Students may have more than one major or minor; however, if you double major, you are not required to have a minor.

 What if I haven’t decided on a major yet?

-You don’t have to declare your major immediately.
-Many students take a while to make this decision.
-Your advisor will be a good resource with this, and we have an Office of Students in Academic Transition as well.
+You don’t have to declare your major immediately; many students take a while to make this decision.
+Your advisor will be a good resource, and we have an Office of Students in Academic Transition as well.
 The staff in that office can advise you about the available majors, and students can take various assessments to determine their strengths and personal preferences.

 How many classes will I take?

-The normal class load will be four four-credit-hour classes each semester.
+The average class load for students will include four four-credit-hour courses, or sixteen (16) total credit hours, each semester.
 By taking at least 16 hours each semester, you will reach the required 128 hours for graduation in four years.